jarun/nnn/README.md

 In this mode directories are opened in filter mode, allowing continuous navigation.
 Works best with the **arrow keys**.

 When there's a unique match and it's a directory, `nnn` auto selects the directory and enters it in this mode.
-To disable this behaviour,
+Use the relevant program option to disable this behaviour.

-    export NNN_NO_AUTOSELECT=1

 This mode takes navigation to the next level when short, unique keypress sequences are possible.
 For example, to reach `nnn` development directory (located at `~/GitHub/nnn`) from my `$HOME` (which is the default directory the terminal starts in), I use the sequence <kbd>g</kbd><kbd>n</kbd>.